Updated July 16, 2024

 Thoth’s stories can teach us about love, appreciation, and bravery too.
 He deeply loved his people and wanted to provide them with ways to communicate.

-Author, Ame Vanorio, a lifelong pagan and environmental educator, is taking a course in Ancient Egypt and enjoying connecting with their Gods and Goddesses.
+Author, Ame Vanorio, a lifelong pagan and environmental educator, has taken grad courses on Ancient Egypt and enjoying connecting with their Gods and Goddesses.
+She is particularly close to the Goddess Bastet.